 Over the years, you’ve probably amassed a collection of DVDs, movie files, photos and music.
-The next logical step is to start streaming media throughout your network and share it across your devices such as your HTPC or Smartphone.
-To do that, you’ll need to get a DLNA Media Server.
-There are a number of DLNA media servers available which will do this either free or economically.
+The next logical step is to start streaming media throughout your network and share it across your devices such as your HTPC, Android TV Box, or Smartphone.

 However, with all the options out there, it can be a challenge to find the best DLNA server software that meets your needs.
 We’ve pulled together a handy list of our favorites.

 What Is DLNA?
+What does DLNA mean?

 The Digital Living Network Alliance (DLNA) is the name of a non-profit organisation that controls the DLNA certification standard.
 The DLNA standard establishes how enables networked media devices to share data.
 This means that using DLNA-compliant devices means that you can easily share media.
 For example, you can stream music from your PC to your TV.